w3f/research/docs/polkadot/networking/4-xcmp.rst

 .. _net-XCMP-distinguish-malicious-collators:

-Distinguishing honest vs malicious recipient collators
+Distinguishing honest vs malicious receiving collators
 ------------------------------------------------------

-The lack of structure we assume about parachains, gives us fewer options to determine if a recipient collator is "honest" vs "malicious".
+The lack of structure we assume about parachains, gives us fewer options to determine if a receiving collator is "honest" vs "malicious".
 Despite this we do still have some information we can make use of for this purpose, that is related to the fundamental high-level requirement of this part of XCMP.
 Recall that the purpose of having collators receive messages, is for their parachain